colindembovsky/cols-agent-tasks/extension-overview.md

 	This task allows you to fail a release (or build) based of coverage delta.
 [More...](https://github.com/colindembovsky/cols-agent-tasks/tree/master/Tasks/CoverageGate)

+1. **Tag Build**

+	This task allows you to add tags to a build.
+[More...](https://github.com/colindembovsky/cols-agent-tasks/tree/master/Tasks/TagBuild)

 ## Release Notes

 ![Build Status](https://colinsalmcorner.visualstudio.com/_apis/public/build/definitions/34532943-412e-4dac-b314-a87833e22dd8/22/badge)

+### 1.1.121
+- Added new TagBuild task

 ### 1.1.119
 - VersionAssemblies